 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience fatigue, loss of strength and energy, headache, blurred vision, nausea, or injection site irritation.
-Have patient report immediately to prescriber signs of depression (suicidal ideation, anxiety, emotional instability, or illogical thinking), seizures, signs of liver problems (dark urine, feeling tired, lack of appetite, nausea, abdominal pain, light-colored stools, vomiting, or yellow skin or eyes), change in balance, memory impairment, severe dizziness, syncope, considerable asthenia, bradycardia, tachycardia, arrhythmia, tremors, significant nausea, vision changes, dyspnea, suicidal ideation, depression, anxiety, akathisia, irritability, panic attacks, mood changes, enlarged lymph nodes, fever, rash, angina, urinary retention, oliguria, or signs of hepatic impairment (HCAHPS).
+• Patient may experience fatigue, loss of strength and energy, headache, blurred vision, nausea, vomiting, diarrhea, dry mouth, or sweating a lot.
+Have patient report immediately to prescriber signs of depression (suicidal ideation, anxiety, emotional instability, or illogical thinking), seizures, signs of liver problems (dark urine, feeling tired, lack of appetite, nausea, abdominal pain, light-colored stools, vomiting, or yellow skin or eyes), change in balance, memory impairment, severe dizziness, passing out, bradycardia, tachycardia, abnormal heartbeat, tremors, diplopia, shortness of breath, agitation, irritability, panic attacks, mood changes, enlarged lymph nodes, fever, rash, angina, urinary retention, or change in amount of urine passed (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.